andrewacashner/hearingfaithms/chapters/chapter-3.md

 The poet has selected musical terms with double meanings that allow listeners with musical knowledge to think about theological concepts in a new way, and vice versa.
-For example, the sharp sign (*sustenido*) is used (as J. S. Bach would later use it) as an icon of the cross; and musically also seems to suggest the "strange" (another meaning of *peregrino*) quality of this song of suffering.

-The two words *peregrino tono* would have called up for educated listeners a long tradition of using the chant *tonus peregrinus* to symbolize the expectant wandering of sinful humanity waiting for the coming of Christ, as Craig Wright has traced in medieval sources like the allegorical commentary on the liturgy of Guillelmus Durandus, whose works were available in Puebla
+For example, the words *peregrino tono* could have called up for educated listeners a tradition of using the chant *tonus peregrinus* to symbolize the expectant wandering of sinful humanity waiting for the coming of Christ.
+[This trope was developed through medieval sources like the allegorical commentary on the liturgy of Guillelmus Durandus, whose works were available in
+Puebla: @Wright:Maze, XXX.]
-Cornelius à Lapide, extends the concept to the New Adam, Christ, who was born like a "pilgrim" [*peregrinus*] on a journey in a borrowed stable, "in order to teach us to be pilgrims on earth, though actually citizens of heaven."
+Cornelius à Lapide extends the concept to the New Adam, Christ, who was born like a "pilgrim" [*peregrinus*] on a journey in a borrowed stable, "in order to teach us to be pilgrims on earth, though actually citizens of heaven."
 [@Lapide:Gospels19C, 884, on Jn 1:14: